-6. The Procurement Manager is responsible for ensuring and recording on the contract file that the relevant authority (Council, Cabinet or delegated as appropriate) has been obtained and there is sufficient budgetary provision in place for the procurement before any steps are undertaken.
+- 6. The Procuring Officer is responsible for ensuring and recording on the contract file that the relevant authority (Council, the relevant Service Committee delegated or other as appropriate for the type and / or level of spend) has been obtained and there is sufficient budgetary provision in place for the whole life of the procurement before any steps are undertaken. - 7.
+Where stipulated as required in table 1 (Procedural Rules), the Procuring Officer will seek the support from the Procurement Team.